PabloVallbona/ada-template-website/volatility.md

 <a id="clalculus-of-yields-and-volatility"></a>

-Lets Dive now in the first poart of our analysis.
+Let's Dive now in the first part of our analysis.
 We selected the middle-ground point in our analysis.
-For each ETF that has data available in this time frame we perform the folowing calculations :
+For each ETF that has data available in this time frame we perform the following calculations :

 ---
 - The log daily return :